View from kitchen table looking out to patio

 What Items Appear On A Loan Estimate?

 The Loan Estimate is broken up into several sections that show how much the loan will cost you.
 The Loan Estimate is designed to be an easy read, with the most important information listed at the top.
-Let’s look at what the Loan Estimate covers.
+Let’s look at the 11 items that appear on The Loan Estimate.

 There will be a section with some basic contact information as well as information about the property you’re buying in the top left-hand corner.
 It’s important to make sure this matches up with the details of your transaction.

-This will be included if it’s a purchase transaction.
-Make sure it matches the amount shown in your purchase agreement.
+• Sale price: This will be included if it’s a purchase transaction.
+Make sure the sale price matches the amount shown in your purchase agreement.

 At the very top right-hand corner of the Loan Estimate, you’ll see a brief overview of your loan.
 This information should match what you’ve discussed with your lender.

-This shows the type of mortgage rate you’re getting.
-This may be a fixed rate, where the interest rate stays the same for the life of the loan, or an adjustable rate, where the interest rate changes at specified intervals after the initial fixed period.
+• Product: This shows the type of mortgage rate you’re getting.
+This may be a fixed rate or an adjustable-rate.
 These are the most common options, but this section may show another type of loan product, depending on what you’re applying for.

-A rate lock is a way of guaranteeing that your interest rate won’t change before you close your loan.
+• Rate lock: A rate lock is a way of guaranteeing that your interest rate won’t change before you close your loan.
 If you have a rate lock on your loan, your Loan Estimate will show when it expires.
-If your rate expires, the rest of your loan costs can change along with your interest rate.

 Loan Amount